 Even when you account for this loss in efficiency, a well designed and installed solar PV system can still have a significant impact on your summer cooling costs!

 One little known benefit to solar panel installation is the minimal — but beneficial — ability of solar panels to keep your roof cooler.
 Solar panels have been proven to reduce the temperature of your roof, which in turn reduces the amount of heat that infiltrates your home through your roofing materials and attic.
 The cooler your home is during a summer heatwave, the less you need to rely on your air conditioning equipment.
 And the less energy your home requires to stay cool, the lower your monthly energy costs!

 Solar Panels Add Up to Big Savings

-From Denver, Colorado Springs, and Pueblo CO down to San Antonio and Austin, TX, homeowners are turning to CAM Solar to help reduce summer cooling costs by offsetting their energy consumption with solar.
+From Denver, Colorado Springs, Aurora, and Pueblo, CO down to San Antonio and Austin, TX, homeowners are turning to CAM Solar to help reduce summer cooling costs by offsetting their energy consumption with solar.
 Every little bit counts when it comes to solar installation, and that is why the CAM Solar design and installation experts emphasize precision with each and every job.

 Not only will CAM Solar get you the custom solar PV system your home requires, but we will also help you understand and qualify for any available incentives and rebates in both Texas and Colorado, like net metering.
 Plus, if you schedule your solar installation before the end of 2019, you can take advantage of the full 30% savings currently offered by the Federal Investment Tax Credit, also known as the Federal solar tax credit!